jstonge/network-science-insularity/docs/arc-diagram.md

 }
 ```

-where 8 papers out of 28 are directed inward (note that we could've done the same exercice at the topic level.
-We will run both in parallel and see how this might affect the results).
+In this case, 8 papers out of 28 are directed inward at the subfield level (Statistical Mechanics of Complex Networks has Statistical and Nonlinear Physics as subfield).
 In terms of ratio, this means that for each paper cited within the `Statistical and Nonlinear Physics`, there was 2.5 papers cited outside the community.
-Is it alot?
+Is both of the numbers above alot?
 Lets first do the same for all papers in `Statistical and Nonlinear Physics` for, say, 1990 and 2015, and then think about some kind of null models that would tell us something about insularity of the community.

 ## Scaling up

+## Looking at topic co-occurences for the beauty of it

 ```js
 const sel_yr = view(Inputs.range([1990, 2020], {step:1}))